ELDYmoddys/EC/README.md

 </p>

-# NOTE!
+# PLEASE NOTE!

 This project is currently a work in progress!
 In it's current state, the bot is missing key features in order to function as intended.

-Please stayed tune for updates and completion!
+Please stayed tune for updates and completion.
+A guide will later be provided *here* when the code is operational!

 Thanks!